arthur-schnitzler/pollaczek-epub/README.md

 The GitHub-Action "Create EPUB" fetches data from https://github.com/arthur-schnitzler/pollaczek-data/tree/main/data/editions and transforms the XML files to XHTML.

 With these XHTML files it produces an E-Book.
+Everything here is to be understood as a work in progress.
+For more information see https://pollaczek.acdh.oeaw.ac.at/ (esp. »Editionsrichtlinien«).

 ## If working manually
 Reproduce the workflow defined here: https://github.com/arthur-schnitzler/pollaczek-epub/blob/main/.github/workflows/epub.yaml